Jelmerro/World-of-Snek/README.md

 # Server configuration

 To start the server, simply run `node start` from the server folder.
+You might need to install the dependencies first, using `npm install`.

 There are many settings that can be changed for running a server, including the area shrinking and the shapes used for the players and area.